Updated 3 March 2014

 - ARKANSAS #1 • On 2 July 2013, in Kendall Wright et al. v.
-AR Governor Michael Beebe, et al., 11 same-gender couples filed suit in a Pulaski County court.
+AR Governor Michael Beebe, et al., 21 same-gender couples filed suit in a Pulaski County court.
 Amendments were filed on 21 July, 5 August, and 15 August.
 The plaintiffs seek to overturn the 2004 AR constitutional ban on same-gender civil marriage, the state law banning same-gender civil marriage, and the federal law allowing states to ignore same-gender marriages from other states, and they also seek parental rights, birth certificate names, insurance, and other benefits.
-On 12 December 2013, the plaintiffs will request a preliminary injunction and a declaratory judgment.
+Plaintiffs planned to request a declaratory judgment by 12 December 2013.
+On 12 December 2013, defendants for Faulkner County and AR asked the judge to dismiss the suit, and plaintiffs asked that other couples be allowed to marry during the suit.
+On 19 December 2013, the judge refused to dismiss the suit, but also refused to let couples marry while the case is underway.

 - ARIZONA • On 20 July 2010, in Joseph Diaz, et al., v.
 Janice Brewer, et al., a federal judge barred enforcement of an AZ law that would withhold health benefits from LGBT employees, their partners, and children.
 On 6 September 2011, the 9th Circuit U.S. Court of Appeals agreed.
 On 2 July 2012, AZ asked the U.S. Supreme Court to review the case.
-On 27 June 2013, the U.S. Supreme Court declined to hear Arizona’s appeal of a preliminary injunction suspending the voter-approved benefits ban, so the benefits will remain in effect while the case proceeds in the 9th Circuit.
-Motions for summary judgment are expected by 15 September 2014.
+On 27 June 2013, the U.S. Supreme Court declined to hear Arizona’s appeal of a preliminary injunction suspending the voter-approved benefits ban, so the benefits will remain in effect while the case proceeds.
+Motions for summary judgment were expected by 15 September 2014.
 The trial is expected to take 4 days, but no start date has been proposed.
+On 23 December 2013, the judge certified the case as a class action lawsuit representing all AZ state workers with same-gender partners.

 - CALIFORNIA #8 • In 2008, the authors of CA Proposition 8 (NOM, Protect Marriage.com) filed a federal lawsuit claiming that because they suffered boycotts, hate mail, phone calls, and unreported “death threats” they should be forever exempt from compliance with CA campaign disclosure laws, and their donors should stay secret.
 The U.S. Supreme Court does make exceptions for small, persecuted groups who need anonymity to survive, but the Proposition 8 authors don’t qualify because they raised over $43 million and got 52% of the votes cast.
 On 20 October 2011, the district court ruled against them.
 On 11 October 2013, they argued their case in the Ninth U.S. Circuit Court of Appeals.